 Best grocery cash back for heavy shoppers

-The Amex Blue Cash Preferred is the card that can earn the most straight cash from supermarket purchases, at 6%, but there are two big hoops to deal with.
+The Blue Cash Preferred® Card from American Express is the card that can earn the most cash from U.S. supermarket purchases at 6% up to $6,000 per year, then 1%, but there are two big hoops to deal with.

-- There’s a cap of $6,000 a year in supermarket spending that earns 6%, so you can get a maximum of $360 a year in rewards at the 6% rate.
+- There’s a cap of $6,000 a year in supermarket spending that earns 6% (then 1%), so you can get a maximum of $360 a year in rewards at the 6% rate.

 So the rule is this: if you spend about $300 – $800 a month at supermarkets, consider this card.
-Otherwise, get 3% back at supermarkets with no annual fee with the Amex Blue Cash Everyday or Consumers Credit Union Visa Signature Cash Rebate Card (anyone can join their credit union).
+Otherwise, get 3% back at supermarkets with no annual fee with the Blue Cash Preferred® Card from American Express or Consumers Credit Union Visa Signature Cash Rebate Card (anyone can join their credit union).

 - The biggest supermarket cash back rate.